Christos Tsountas: Mycenae

 Following the excavation of Grave Circle A at Mycenae under the German businessman Heinrich Schliemann and Stamatakis in 1876–1877, Tsountas took over the site from May 1886 until 1910.
-(Note: Voutsaki 2017; Masouridi 2017; Shelton 2006 (for the dates); Shelton 2006 (for the Great Ramp).)
+(Note: Voutsaki 2017; Masouridi 2017; Shelton 2006 (for the dates).)
 He made the first excavations in the Prehistoric Cemetery around the settlement of Mycenae and carried out the first major excavations of its acropolis, where he uncovered the Great Ramp, cleared the slopes of the citadel and uncovered a large proportion of its buildings.
 Tsountas's discovery of Ancient Egyptian material, including seven faience plaques bearing the name of the pharaoh Amenhotep III, on the acropolis gave the first definitive evidence of the site's date in the Late Bronze Age (c.
 1600); it had previously been dated only in vague terms, often described by travellers in terms such as "of the most ancient date", or considered to date to various periods around 1000 BCE.

 The main purpose of Tsountas's initial excavations of 1886 was to discover the palatial centre of the site of Mycenae.
 In that year, he cleared the majority of the citadel, discovering the palace and megaron and excavating the Hellenistic temple built atop the acropolis; he would later remove the temple's remains, as well as most of those from post-Mycenaean periods, to further reveal the Bronze Age palace.
 In the same year, he excavated on the western slope of the citadel, in the area of a Hellenistic tower, and uncovered a building complex later identified as part of the site's "Cult Centre".

 In 1887, Tsountas commenced his excavations of the cemeteries outside the citadel of Mycenae, considering the graves excavated in Circle A to be "royal" and consequently seeking to find what he considered the burials of the rest of the site's population.
 Between 1887 and 1898, Tsountas excavated 103 chamber tombs and three previously unknown tholos tombs (known as the Tomb of Aegisthus, the Panagia Tholos and the Tomb of the Genii), while he also cleared four tholoi that had already been discovered.
+(Note: These were the Cyclopean Tomb, the Epano Phournos and Kato Phournos tombs, and the Lion tholos.)
 In 2006, Tsountas's excavations represented just under half of the total number of chamber tombs excavated at Mycenae, though the sparse documentation made by Tsountas has limited their use for archaeological study.